Eyes Wide Open (Sabrina Carpenter album): Background and recording

 Carpenter became heavily involved with the Disney Channel in 2013, making various appearances on soundtracks like "Smile" for the album Disney Fairies: Faith, Trust, and Pixie Dust and "All You Need", featured on the Sofia the First soundtrack.
 In that same year, Carpenter signed a record deal with Hollywood Records to release her own music.
 Carpenter was planning to launch an EP and then release a studio album.
 She released her debut EP Can't Blame a Girl for Trying with four tracks in March 2014.

 Music and lyrics

-The final cut of Eyes Wide Open contains twelve tracks, four of them were in Carpenter’s debut EP Can't Blame a Girl for Trying.
-The album is a teen pop and pop folk record, full of acoustic and country styles.
+The final cut of Eyes Wide Open contains twelve tracks, four of them were in Carpenter's debut EP Can't Blame a Girl for Trying.
+The album is a folk-pop and teen pop record, full of acoustic and country styles.
 It embodies influences of pop rock, power pop and Hawaiian folk.
 In all of the songs Carpenter talks about personal experiences, friendship, love and teenage problems.
 Four songs were written by Carpenter.